bodil/purescript-signal/docs/Signal/DOM.md

 keyPressed :: forall e.
 Int -> Eff (dom :: DOM | e) (Signal Boolean)
 ```

+Creates a signal which will be `true` when the key matching the given key
+code is pressed, and `false` when it's released.

 #### `mouseButton`

 ``` purescript
 mouseButton :: forall e.
 Int -> Eff (dom :: DOM | e) (Signal Boolean)
 ```

+Creates a signal which will be `true` when the given mouse button is
+pressed, and `false` when it's released.

 #### `Touch`